 But dogs don’t just "talk" from one end of their body.
 They use the same signal—a wagging tail—to mean very different things depending on the context.
 For instance, they may "pretend" to be aggressive with lots of growls but use the tail and the rest of their body to tell you it’s just time to play.

 The whole repertoire of signals must be read together from nose tip to tail to understand what your dog really intends.
 You'll need to look at what the rest of the body is doing in order to properly interpret tail position and motion.

 Examples of Basic Tail Talk

-Here are some ways to interpret what your dog means to say:
+Bearing all of this in mind, here are some ways to interpret what your dog means to say:

-- A research article in the March 20, 2007, issue of "Current Biology" by Giorgio Vallortigara, a neuroscientist at the University of Trieste in Italy, and two veterinarians, Angelo Quaranta and Marcello Siniscalchi, at the University of Bari, also in Italy, suggests tail wag directions also have meaning.
-When puppies feel positive about you, the tail wags more to the right.
-Negative feelings prompt more tail wags to the left.
+A research article in the March 20, 2007, issue of Current Biology by Giorgio Vallortigara, a neuroscientist at the University of Trieste in Italy, and two veterinarians, Angelo Quaranta and Marcello Siniscalchi, at the University of Bari, also in Italy, suggests tail wag directions also have meaning.
+The research implies that when dogs feel positive about you, their tail wags more to the right, but negative feelings prompt more tail wags to the left.

-Learn the Dog Tail Lingo for Safety
+Learn Dog Tail Lingo for Safety

 Educate yourself, and especially your children, about the many meanings of your dog’s wags.
 In almost every instance, your dog clearly tells you if they want to be pet, feel afraid, or are warning someone (or something) to keep at a distance.
 Problems arise when humans either don’t understand or don’t pay enough attention.
 And always remember that it is better to be safe than to be sorry—if you have any doubts, just leave the dog alone.
 You'll both have a better day.